cloudinary/cloudinary-cli/README.md

   -O, --optional_parameter_parsed TEXT...
-                                  Pass optional parameters as interpreted strings -t, --transformation TEXT       Transformation to apply on all uploads -f, --folder TEXT               Specify the folder you would like to upload resources to in Cloudinary -p, --preset TEXT               Upload preset to use -v, --verbose                   Logs information after each upload -vv, --very_verbose             Logs full details of each upload --help                          Show this message and exit.
+                                  Pass optional parameters as interpreted strings -t, --transformation TEXT       Transformation to apply on all uploads -f, --folder TEXT               Specify the folder you would like to upload resources to in Cloudinary.
+If it does not exist, create it.
+  -p, --preset TEXT               Upload preset to use -v, --verbose                   Logs information after each upload -vv, --very_verbose             Logs full details of each upload --help                          Show this message and exit.
   ```

-### `make`

-Scaffolds a template.
-Currently limited to HTML templates for Upload Widget, Product Gallery, Video Player, and Media Library, and a few Python scripts.
+Example: upload the local folder, my_images, and all its contents and sub-folders to your Cloudinary folder my_images_on_cloudinary.

 ```
-Usage: cld make [OPTIONS] [TEMPLATE]...

-  Scaffold Cloudinary templates.
-  eg. cld make product gallery

-Options:
-  --help  Show this message and exit.
+cld upload_dir -f my_images_on_cloudinary my_images
 ```

 ### `sync`